tiby312/broccoli-project/report/src/ch2-construction-vs-query.md

 ### Rebalancing vs Querying

-The below charts show the load balance between the construction and querying on the broccoli.
+The below charts show the load balance between the construction and querying through calling `find_colliding_pairs` on the broccoli.
 It's important to note that the comparison isnt really 'fair'.
 The cost of querying depends a lot on what you plan on doing with every colliding pair (it could be an expensive user calculation).
 Here we just use a 'reasonably' expensive calculation that repels the colliding pairs.